 Kelly serves on the Kathy Wilson Foundation board, which seeks free universal developmental screening of Alexandria children 0-5.

-Kelly currently serves on the Douglas MacArthur Elementary School Advisory Committee.
+Kelly currently serves on the Douglas MacArthur Elementary School Advisory Committee for the school rebuild.

 In 2012, Kelly was elected to the Alexandria Democratic Committee Executive Committee and served as the Volunteer Coordinator.